rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/getting-started/concepts.rst

 Event
 ~~~~~

-Events are used to track asynchronous backend processing status.
-These events
+Events track asynchronous backend processing status.
+The system generates these events
-are generated when a user performs an action on the load balancer device that
+when a user performs an action on the load balancer device that
 updates the device.
 An event ID is returned as part of the response object,
 which also includes an event type, status of the request, and a timestamp when
 the event was created.